Know Before You File – Hernia Mesh Lawsuits

 · Epigastric - Epigastric hernias are the result of fatty tissue pushing through the abdomen.
 Its location is between the belly button and the sternum (breastbone).

-· Femoral - Femoral hernias are the result of fatty tissue, or bowel pushing through.
-The hernia protrudes into the groin region near the top of the inner-thigh.
+· Femoral - Femoral hernias are the result of fatty tissue, or bowel pushing through a weak spot.
+A femoral hernia protrudes into the groin region near the top of the inner thigh.

 · Hiatal - These hernias are the result of the stomach pushing upward into the chest area.
 Moving through the opening in the diaphragm, these hernias are thought to affect over one-third of people over the age of fifty.